Is Sodium Bad for You? Here’s Why Not and How Sodium Helps Hydration

 In fact, this mineral is “worth its salt” in terms of your overall health.
 It is a critical mineral your body needs to perform everything from sending nerve impulses to moving your muscles.

 While many Americans have a high daily sodium intake and could benefit from eating less salt, forgoing the mineral entirely isn’t a good idea.
 Here, you’ll discover the answer to the age-old question, “Is sodium bad for you?”
 You’ll learn the role of sodium in the human body and how sodium levels are connected to dehydration.
-We’ll also show you how using an ORS like DripDrop is the best choice for dehydration caused by electrolyte imbalances.

 The Role of Sodium